pgEdge/cli/cli/README.md

 ## `pgedge` - Installation and configuration of a pgEdge node
 ```
-pre-reqs  - Check and configure pre-reqs (for running `spock` commands)
+pre-reqs  - Check and configure pre-reqs (for running SPOCK commands)
 install   - Install a node
 tune      - Tune postgres for the node size
 remove    - Uninstall pgedge from this node
 ```

-## `spock` - Logical & Multi-Active Replication Subcommands
+## `spock` - Logical & Multi-Active Replication commands
 ```
 create-node          - Create a spock node
-create-replication-set                 - Define a replication set
+create-rep-set       - Define a replication set
-create-subscriptiion                   - Create a subscription
+create-sub           - Create a subscription
+add-rep-set-table    - Add a table[s] to a replication set
+add-rep-set-sub      - Add replication set to a subscription
-show-subscription-status               - Display the status of the subcription
+show-sub-status      - Display the status of the subcription
-show-subscription-table                - Display subscription table(s)
+show-sub-table       - Display subscription table(s)
-alter-subscription-add-replication-set - Add replication set to a subscription
-wait-for-subscription-sync-complete    - Pause until subscription is synched
+wait-for-sub-sync    - Pause until subscription is synched
-get-pii-cols                           - Retrieve the columns identified as PII
-get-replication-tables                 - Show the replication tables
-replication-set-add-table              - Add a table[s] to a replication set
 health-check         - Check if PG is accepting connections
 metrics-check        - Retrieve OS & DB metrics
 ```

-## `lc` - Local Cluster Subcommands
+## `cluster` - Cluster setup & control
 ```
-create   - Create an n-node local cluster
+local     - Create an n-node local cluster
-destroy  - Stop and then nuke a local cluster
+destroy   - Stop and then nuke a cluster
+validate  - Validate a cluster configuration
+init      - Initialize cluster for SPOCK
-command  - Run `nodectl` command on one or all nodes of the local cluster
+command   - Run `nodectl` command on one or all nodes of the cluster
+diff      - Compare table on different nodes
 ```

 ## Options